rhomobile/rhomobile-docs/eb/en/edge/guide/debuggingjs.md

 # Debugging Enterprise Browser Apps
 <!-- > TBD - Need to tweak this for EB specific - confirm Chrome feature still works.
 Move images to local -->
+This guide will help you with debugging your Enterprise Browser apps directly from the device using a tool called [weinre](http://people.apache.org/~pmuellr/weinre/docs/latest/Home.html).

-## Debugging on the device using Weinre
+## Debugging on the Device Using Weinre
-Weinre is a must have developer tool for testing or debugging your JavaScript RhoMobile application.
-Although a lot of testing and analysis can be done using [RhoSimulator](debugging_with_rhosimulator), sometimes the application behaves differently on a device and you can't test hardware features like [Barcode](../api/barcode) in RhoSiumulator.
+Weinre is a must have developer tool for testing or debugging your JavaScript MEB application.
+Although a lot of testing and analysis can be done using emulators and your IDE, sometimes the application behaves differently on a device and you can't test hardware features like [Barcode](../api/barcode) as effectively.
 Weinre allows you to do all of this.
 Think of it as a remote Web Inspector.
-It also allows you to get familiar with the RhoMobile APIs right from the Weinre JavaScript Console tab much more rapidly then trying to fumble around with reading through logs.
+It also allows you to get familiar with the MEB APIs right from the Weinre JavaScript Console tab much more rapidly then trying to fumble around with reading through logs.

 For those who would rather see it in action, this guide is modeled after a [webinar](https://www.youtube.com/watch?v=aSTXEEAfJ6M) that shows most of what we are going to cover here.
 We will also be using the [Barcode Example](https://github.com/rhomobile/rho-samples/tree/master/BareBones/BarcodeExample) app for all of the examples in this guide.
 You may download it and follow along but the app is by no means necessary.
-You can use Weinre with any application or simply if you would just like to play around with the RhoMobile APIs to try out some code.
+You can use Weinre with any application or simply if you would just like to play around with the APIs to try out some code.

 ### Installing Weinre
 > Note: You must have admin/sudo privileges to install weinre and your device must be on the same WiFi network as your laptop.

 Weinre is a Node.js application and comes delivered via a Node Package installed with the `npm` command.
-Since Node.js is installed along with the Rhomobile suite, installing Weinre is as simple as running the command:
+Download node.js [here](http://nodejs.org/download/) and install it on your computer.
+Once it is installed, install weinre using the following command:

     :::term
     $ npm -g install weinre

-> Note: Mac users you may have to include the 'sudo' command
+> Note: Mac users you may have to include the 'sudo' prefix

 More details around the installation process and configuration of Weinre can be found on [Weinre's installation site](http://people.apache.org/~pmuellr/weinre/docs/latest/Installing.html).
-If you did not install RhoMobile Suite, you can still use Weinre, but you will have to install Node.JS separately.

 ### Starting Weinre
 Open a command prompt and start Weinre with your local machine's local IP address using the `--boundhost` option.
-If you just launch `weinre` on it's own it will be bound to the `localhost` which will be unaccessible from your device's application.
+If you just launch `weinre` on it's own it will be bound to the `localhost` which will be inaccessible from your device.

     :::term
     $ weinre --boundhost <your local IP address>